wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.
+= 2.1.19 =
+* Addition - Date type field for product variations now added to the core, admin update to follow.
+* Addition - Gift cards can apply to the subtotal or grand total and can be selected in the advanced settings section.
+* Fix - FedEx rates now select your special account rates first if available.
+* Fix - Language editor and cart form elements now react correctly to escaped character.
+* Fix - Stripe subscriptions no longer try to insert twice to the Stripe system.
+* Fix - Stripe cancellations on the Stripe account now reflect the cancel on your EasyCart system.
 = 2.1.18 =
 * Fix - Removed printing of output from UPS, bug from last version.
 * Fix - Various admin updates.